xorkevin/xorkevin.com/content/blog/auth-crypto/index.md

 parties must know the key.
 When it is impossible for these parties to physically meet, this can lead to a chicken and egg problem, i.e. there is no secure means to send the secret key to the other party since no shared secret key has been shared.
-The two main approaches to deal with this issue are key exchange, discussed in its own later section, and asymmetric encryption.
+The two main approaches to deal with this issue are [key exchange][key-exchange], discussed in its own later section, and asymmetric encryption.

+[key-exchange]: {{<relref "#key-exchange-algorithms">}}

 ### Asymmetric Encryption